InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/JFlash Download Guide.md

 title: "JFlash Programming"
 ---

+# JFlash Programming Guide

-# Introduction
+## Introduction
 This document provides a guide on how to use J-Flash to download bin file to the IN6XXE chip.

-J-Flash, a part of the J-Link tool series developed by Segger, offers a reliable solution for programming Flash memory on embedded systems.
+J-Flash is a part of the J-Link tool series developed by Segger, offers a reliable solution for programming Flash memory on embedded systems.

-# Prerequisites
+## Prerequisites

-1. J-Link Debugger hardware.
+1. J-Link Debugger hardware.Get it on [Segger web site](https://shop.segger.com/debug-trace-probes/debug-probes/j-link/j-link-base-classic).
-2. J-Link Software and Documentation Pack installed on your host computer(Version 7.62 or later is recommended).
+2. [J-Link Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack) installed on your host computer(Version 7.62 or later is recommended).

-# Install InPlayTools:
+## Install InPlayTools:

 InPlayTools is an extension designed to enhance J-Flash functionality by adding support for the IN6XXE series of chips.